epfl-lara/stainless/core/src/sphinx/installation.rst

   It suffices to have headless OpenJDK JRE 8 (e.g. one that one gets with ``apt install openjdk-8-jre-headless`` on Debian/Ubuntu).
   Make sure that ``java -version`` reports a version starting with 1.8, such as ``openjdk version "1.8`` or ``java version "1.8``.

+Stainless bundles Scala compiler front-end and runs it before it starts compilation.
+We recommend using the Scala 3 front end (originally named dotty), though Scala 2 is also available.

 .. _running-code:

 Running Code with Stainless dependencies
 ----------------------------------------

+Using sources:

 1. Clone the sources from https://github.com/epfl-lara/stainless